 Sarossa Plc was incorporated in Jersey on 7 March 2014.
 The Company was specifically created to implement a re-organisation in relation to Sarossa Capital Limited (formerly Sarossa Capital Plc).
 Under the re-organisation, Sarossa Capital Limited became a wholly owned subsidiary of Sarossa Plc on 2 May 2014 at which time Sarossa Plc was also admitted to the AIM market of the London Stock Exchange.

-The address of Sarossa Plc's registered office is 17 The Esplanade, St Helier, Jersey JE2 3QA.
+The Company subsequently delisted from the AIM market on 1 February 2016.
+The address of Sarossa Plc's registered office is Floor 1 Liberation Station, The Esplanade, St Helier, Jersey JE2 3AS.